Two bear limit per hunter. Hunts are held in the spring of the year. The majority of the hunting is done over bait.

 This outfitter is the #1 bear outfitter in Maine for numbers of bears harvested each year.
 The kill rate has been 80% in recent years.
 Unlike many bear camps that just (over)estimate the bear’s weight, each bear is weighed so you know exactly what the weight is.
-Each year 12-14 bears over 300 pounds are killed every year - one killed in 2016 weighed 450 pounds.
+Bears over 300 pounds are killed every year - one killed in 2016 weighed 450 pounds.

 This is a great hunt for a young hunter.
 The minimum age to hunt bears in Maine is 10 and there is no hunter ed requirement until age 16.
 The outfitter really enjoys having new hunters in camp and goes the extra mile to see that they have a great hunt.
 Young hunters must hunt with an adult and double-wide “buddy stands” are available to use.

 Even though this is a remote area, the camp has electricity, electric heat, and a shower house with flush toilets.